Monday

 Nonetheless, the risk sentiment improved as the ground operation is seen as

-.
-Later in the day, we have also got a report that Hamas was releasing two hostages in response to a Qatari-Egyptian mediation.
+the biggest risk by the markets.
+Later in the day, we have also got a report that Hamas was releasing two hostages in response to a Qatari-Egyptian mediation. - Treasury

 yields fell across the board following a tweet from Bill Ackman where he said that he covered his bond short position